 - The second outcome would be for the pension to transfer to the deceased’s spouse or civil partner at a widow’s rate (if applicable), you should also not require a grant of probate in order to do this.

 - The final outcome is for the pension to pay out a lump sum, depending on the value of the pension, the pension provider’s threshold or other circumstances they may ask you to provide a grant of probate.

 A life insurance policy that was set up to be paid to a named beneficiary will not require probate.
 However, a policy that was has no named beneficiary and therefore is to be paid into the deceased’s estate may require probate depending on the value of the policy.

-Foreign assets can add unforeseen complications to an otherwise simple estate, as although you may require probate for the deceased’s estate held in England and wales you may still require the equivalent in the other country in which they held assets.
+Foreign assets can add unforeseen complications to an otherwise simple estate, as although you may not require probate for the deceased’s estate held in England and wales you may still require the equivalent in the other country in which they held assets.